+KS3 - Information Technology

+Year 8

+Golden Threads

-Golden Threads With Y7 coming from many different primary schools and from data of previous surveys done at the start of the year with Y7 pupils in which the number and content of IT lessons varied, the IT topics selected for Y7 aim at levelling up all pupils by equipping them with basic skills needed to use computers confidently and effectively.
+Y8 missed a year of IT lessons.
+The year before, they came from many different primary schools in which number and content of IT lessons varied.
+The IT topics selected for year 8 aim at levelling up all pupils by equipping them with basic skills needed to use computers confidently and effectively.
 They are then introduced to basic computer science concepts through programming in Scratch.

+Enrichment

+KS3 Coding Club

+Review and Evaluation

+Summer 2026

+Topic es &

+Substantive Knowledge

-Enrichment KS3 Coding Club Review and Evaluation Summer 2026 nd Evaluation Topics & Substantive Knowledge Disciplinary Knowledge Assessment Misconceptions Key Vocal bulary Knowledge Tracking Term 1 Basic IT skills Understanding of Digital Identity and Security: pupils develop an understanding of the importance of digital identity management, learning to create and maintain secure usernames and passwords to protect their online information and presence.
+Basic IT skills

+Understanding of Digital Identity and Security: pupils develop an understanding of the importance of digital identity management, learning to create and maintain secure usernames and passwords to protect their online information and presence.

 Proficiency in Using Collaboration Tools: Pupils gain the ability to effectively use digital collaboration tools like Microsoft Teams, enhancing communication and teamwork in an online educational environment.

 Remote Access and Network Connectivity: pupils securely access and navigate school networks and resources from remote locations, ensuring continuous learning and resource utilization.

+Disciplinary Knowledge

 Skill: create strong, unique passwords and understand the mechanisms of authentication.

-Procedure: Consistently applying best practices for digital security, such as regular password updates and not sharing login credentials.
-Thinking: awareness of online security risks and understanding the impact of digital footprints.
+- Procedure: Consistently applying best practices for digital security, such as regular password updates and not sharing login credentials.

+- Thinking: awareness of online security risks and understanding the impact of digital footprints.

 Skill: Competency in navigating and using features of collaboration tools like Microsoft Teams for communication and document sharing.

 Procedure: Regular practice of participating in online sessions.

+Assessment Misconceptions

+Name: T1-Y7-BSkills-Assessment

+Knowledge fluency: demonstrate understanding of basic key terms learned

+Content:

-Name: T1-Y7-BSkills-Assessment Content: Knowledge fluency: demonstrate understanding of basic key terms learned Flexibility of knowledge gained, and application of skills learned: to be demonstrated by completing a sequence of instructions that requires use of skills taught Date: last lesson of the term Misconception about Digital Identity and Security Misconception: Many pupils believe that a strong password alone is enough to secure their digital accounts and identity.
+Flexibility of knowledge gained, and application of skills learned: to be demonstrated by completing a sequence of instructions that requires use of skills taught Date: last lesson of the term Misconception about Digital Identity and Security Misconception: Many pupils believe that a strong password alone is enough to secure their digital accounts and identity.
 Reality: While strong passwords are crucial, digital security is multi-faceted.
 It also involves being aware of phishing attempts and knowing the importance of not sharing personal information online.
 Security is not just about a password; it's about a range of practices that work together to protect digital identity.
-Tier 2 vocabulary Authenticate: To pr prove to be real, tru often used in the co verifying a user's ide platforms.
-Collaborate: To wor others or together, an intellectual ende as using digital tools projects or remote l Tier 3 vocabulary Channel: In Microso channel is a subdivi a team, created to of conversations and f specific term topics.
-Collaboration Space features where stud can collaboratively of documents, engage and share resources the teamwork and of learning experience ove or serve to ie, or genuine; intext of entity in digital 'k jointly with especially in avour, such s for group learning. oft Teams, a sion within organize iles around , projects. e: includes dents work on e: in discussions, s, enhancing collaborative 2.
-The knowledge and skills acquired in this unit will lay the groundwork for the future IT topics.
+Key Vocabulary Tier 2 vocabulary Authenticate: To prove or serve to prove to be real, true, or genuine; often used in the context of verifying a user's identity in digital platforms.
+Collaborate: To work jointly with others or together, especially in an intellectual endeavour, such as using digital tools for group projects or remote learning.
+Tier 3 vocabulary Channel: In Microsoft Teams, a channel is a subdivision within a team, created to organize conversations and files around specific term topics, projects.
+Collaboration Space: includes features where students can collaboratively work on documents, engage in discussions, and share resources, enhancing the teamwork and collaborative learning experience.
+Knowledge Tracking The knowledge and skills acquired in this unit will lay the groundwork for the future IT topics.
 It will be crucial for their day-to-day digital interactions both inside and outside of school, including use of online resources and understanding the implications of their digital actions.